bdonne/ACIT3900_ISSP/Packer Automated Install/README.txt

-This is intended to be run on a Linux system.
+This is intended to be run on a Linux host system.
+You are required to have Packer on your system.

 The packer.sh file will run Packer and input the appropriate commands to create a VirtualBox VM.